 Researchers involved in human subjects research must, with rare exceptions, conduct an effective informed consent process with each subject of the research.
-All participants or their legal guardians must understand the nature of the research in order to make a fully informed and voluntary decision to participate.
+All participants and/or their legal guardians must understand the nature of the research in order to make a fully informed and voluntary decision to participate.

-For any human subjects research that is not deemed exempt from the regulations, consent must normally be obtained in writing, and the regulations are quite explicit about the elements that must be included.
+Consent must almost always be obtained in writing, and the regulations are explicit about the elements that must be included.
+Additionally, if the study uses video or audio records, a separate consent form is required for each.
 (See a template for a written informed consent form here).
-See the "What happens after I submit an application?" section below for more information on what research is deemed exempt, and note that a protocol must be submitted to the IRB even if you expect it to be deemed exempt.
-However, if you think that your research will be deemed exempt, you do not need to include a written consent form as part of your application.
+If you think that your research will be deemed exempt by the IRB, you do not need to include a consent form as part of your initial application. \Only the IRB can make the determination on whether a study is exempt.\